sugarlabs/musicblocks/documentation/README.md

 The *Set instrument* block, found on the *Tone* palette, lets you choose a timbre for a note.
 In the above example, a guitar model is used to make any notes contained within the block's clamp will sound as if they are being played on a guitar.
+[RUN LIVE](https://musicblocks.sugarlabs.org/index.html?id=1731948356610795&run=True)

 ![The Set Volume block](./setsynthvolume_block.svg "Set synth volume")